-Kelly R. Nelson, CPA, Vice Chair
+Kelly R. Nelson, CPA, Chair

-James L. Smalley, Secretary/Treasurer
+James L. Smalley, Secretary/Treasurer & Past Chair

-James Smalley of Gig Harbor joined Harrison’s board of directors in 1997.
+Jim Smalley of Gig Harbor joined Harrison’s board of directors in 1997.
 A senior vice president of Morgan Stanley, the Gig Harbor resident also serves on the Kitsap County Art Council, is on the board for the Harbor History Museum in Gig Harbor, and is Vice Chair for Sightlife, formerly known as NW Lions Eye Bank.
 He is also a past president of the Home Builders Association of Kitsap County where he was awarded life director status.
 He also serves on the Franciscan Health System Board of Directors.

-David A. Veterane, Immediate Past Chair
+James T. Civilla, Immediate Past Chair

-Glen Carlson, MD, Chief of Staff
+Ronald Wayne, Chief of Staff

-Edward Dolle, RN
+Edward P. Dolle, RN

-Edward P. Dolle, RN, has more than 30 years of healthcare experience, which has included services in the U.S. Navy, Marine Corps, and in long-term care.
+Ed Dolle, RN, has more than 30 years of healthcare experience, which has included services in the U.S. Navy, Marine Corps, and in long-term care.
 He is currently district education and training director for Extendicare Health Services, Inc. He has served as a volunteer and board member for The American Red Cross, Kitsap County Department of Emergency Management, and Washington State Nurses Association.

 Anita McIntyre, MD

-Dr. McIntyre is a private practice physician with Obstetrics & Gynecology Associates in Silverdale.
-She also serves as vice president of the Kitsap County Medical Society and volunteers on medical team mission trips with Children of the Nations.
+Dr. Anita McIntyre is a private practice physician with Obstetrics & Gynecology Associates in Silverdale.
+She also serves as president of the Kitsap County Medical Society and volunteers on medical team mission trips with Children of the Nations.

 Joe Roszak has over 25 years of leadership experience as an executive director for not-for-profit agencies encompassing three different states.
 He currently serves as a highly visible CEO of Kitsap Mental Health Services, a complex community behavioral health agency comprised of a comprehensive continuum of services, is responsible for a multi-million dollar budget and is accountable for the delivery of behavioral health services to thousands of adults, children and families annually through a diversity of programs at multiple work sites throughout the Kitsap region.
 Joe has acute business skills that have been demonstrated in many aspects of board development, organizational transformation, resource management, and service delivery systems.
 Joe’s leadership provides inspiration and compassion for individuals, staff and the community while maintaining the delicate balance between fiscal fitness and accomplishment of the agency’s mission.

 Rick Tift, MBA, is the executive director for the Puget Sound Naval Shipyard and Intermediate Maintenance Facility.
 He has received numerous awards during his career, including two Navy Meritorious Civilian awards.
-In 2010, Tift was selected as the 2010 NCMA Manager of the Year.
-Nominated by a member of his staff, he was described as the type of leader that "stands apart as an example for others to emulate.
+In 2010, Tift was selected as the 2010 Naval Civilian Managers Association "Manager of the Year".

 A resident of Bremerton, Tift is a member of the Downtown Bremerton Rotary Club and the Bremerton and Olympic Peninsula Navy League.
 He also serves on the board of Leadership Kitsap.